BrunoRosendo/master-thesis/to-change.md

 - Include Google's OR Tools as state of the art of classical optimisation (and why I chose to use it)
 - Reformulate the problem with Porto's transportation in mind
+- Explain the math formulation used for QUBO